 NOTE: Building and plumbing decision notices are not available electronically; however you can contact Council to obtain a copy.

-During the notification period, any person other than the applicant or a concurrence agency may make a submission to the assessment manager about the application.
+During the notification period, any person other than the applicant or a referral agency may make a submission to the assessment manager about the application.
 The Notification period only applies to Impact assessable development applications.

 A submission is a written comment about a development application made by any interested member of the community (for example, person, group or organisation) about a development application.
 A submission may: